wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==
+=1.2.3=
+* Ajax Chrome bug (thanks to the community)
+* Order eMail bug (thanks to the community)
+* Checkout setting: Send eMails to Merchant, when customers "click" in Purchase button

 =1.2.2=
 * Ajax Chrome bug (thanks to the community)
-* Merchant not adminstrator (thanks to the community)
+* Merchant not administrator (thanks to the community)
 * Order email (thanks to the community)
 * Checkout Editor: Checkout Cart with more settigns
+* Support New European eCommerce law (Agoust, 2012)

 =1.2.1=
 * Shopping Cart template